 Judith Livingston, MEd, MCHES

 Ms. Livingston holds a Master’s Degree in Education from University of Houston (1981) and is credentialed as a Master Certified Health Education Specialist by the National Commission for Health Education Credentialing.
 Ms. Livingston has a faculty appointment as instructor/special projects in the UTHSCSA Department of Pediatrics and has been a consultant and employee of the Department of Pediatrics since 1998.
-Ms. Livingston is involved with the educational programs for medical students, residents, and physicians, as well as project management for grant-funded initiatives, most recently the Texas Pulse Oximetry Project (TxPOP), an educational program to promote newborn screening for critical congenital heart disease.
+Ms. Livingston is involved with the educational programs for medical students, residents, and physicians.
+She is also involved in project management for grant-funded initiatives, most recently the Texas Pulse Oximetry Project (TxPOP), an educational program to promote newborn screening for critical congenital heart disease.
 She co-authored the AAP/CATCH grant which helped launch Community for Children.
 Prior to coming to UTHSCSA, she served as Director, Texas Department of Health Newborn Screening Follow-up Program; Director, Science and Preventive Medicine Department/Texas Medical Association; Director of Education/Harris County Medical Society; and public health educator for the Harris County Health Department.
 The overarching theme of her career has been promoting children’s health, whether through policymaking at national and state levels or directing children’s health education programs at the community level.